sankeer28/Spedup-Slowed-MV/README.md

     /____/ .___/\___/\__,_/\__,_/ .___/   /____/_/\____/|__/|__/\___/\__,_/  /_/  /_/  |___/
         /_/                    /_/
 ```
-A Python script that automates the creation of nightcore-style/sped-up videos or slowed-down videos by combining a wallpaper with audio extracted from URLs from supported websites like **YouTube**, **YouTube music**, and **Soundcloud**.
-This will work with other sites, full list can be found [here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)
+### A Python script that automates the creation of nightcore-style/sped-up videos or slowed-down videos by combining a wallpaper with audio extracted from URLs from supported websites like **YouTube**, **YouTube music**, and **Soundcloud**.
+This will work with other sites, full list can be found [here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
 ![gif](https://github.com/sankeer28/Spedup-Slowed-MV/assets/112449287/52e46e16-7421-42f0-bd5e-ac603290e9af)

-## If you run into any bugs:
-- old.py: does not have bulk url download feature and does not have the feature to download all videos from channel
-- old1.py: does not have the feature to download all videos from channel
 ## Features
 - Downloads from URLs of [supported websites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)
 - Extract audio from videos
 - Fetch background images from multiple sources